Skip to main content

 This photo of Robert Schuman, standing in the centre, was taken on 20 June 1950, at the opening of the intergovernmental negotiations for the implementation of the Schuman Plan.
 It is generally used to illustrate the declaration of 9 May 1950 as no photographer was present at the original press conference.
 Copyright: European Communities, 1950 (EU)

 The founding members of this community were France, West Germany, Italy, the Netherlands, Belgium and Luxembourg.
-The aim was to create a community of nations so closely linked that war between them would no longer be possible.
+The aim was to build a community of nations so closely connected that war between them would become unthinkable.
 These were the foundations upon which the European Union was later built.
-From the European Coal and Steel Community eventually emerged the European Economic Community and, later, the European Union.
+From the European Coal and Steel Community eventually emerged the European Economic Community and, in time, the European Union.

 • A young woman with dark hair and sunglasses holding the EU flag in her hands.
 In the background we can see more young people.